AIA-style pay apps G702/G703 Step-by-step

 Step-by-Step: Completing Your Pay Application

-This is the same monthly workflow most contractors and subcontractors follow.
+This is the monthly workflow most contractors and subcontractors follow.

 Step 1: Confirm contract value + approved changes

-Verify your original contract sum and confirm which change orders are officially approved.
-Don’t bury “pending” changes in the contract sum unless your GC/owner explicitly allows it.
+Verify the original contract sum and confirm which change orders are officially approved.
+Don’t bury “pending” changes in the contract sum unless your reviewer explicitly allows it.

 Step 2: Build (or verify) your Schedule of Values (G703)

-Step 3: Update “this period” progress by line
+Step 4: Enter “this period” progress by line item

-On each SOV line, enter work completed this period and confirm previous totals carry forward correctly.
-Avoid changing prior values unless you are correcting a documented error.
+On each SOV line, enter work completed this period and confirm the line stays within its scheduled value.
+Avoid retroactively changing prior values unless you’re correcting a documented error.

-Stored materials are commonly allowed, but usually require backup: invoices, photos, storage location, and sometimes insurance.
-Most reviewers also expect stored amounts to be reduced as materials are installed.
+Stored materials may be allowed, but usually require backup: invoices, photos, storage location, and sometimes insurance.
+Many reviewers also require materials to be onsite.

 Retainage is often 5–10% and may apply differently to work in place vs stored materials.
 Whatever the contract says—apply it the same way every month so your history ties out.